5 Best Natural Appetite Stimulants for Weight Gain

 Indeed, a study in older adults with low thiamine levels demonstrated significant increases in appetite, calorie intake, and body weight after six weeks of supplementing with 10 mg of thiamine (25).

-A thiamin deficiency is most common in older adults and people with alcohol dependence, HIV or AIDS, diabetes, and who have undergone weight loss surgery.
+A thiamin deficiency is most common in older adults and people with alcohol dependence, HIV or AIDS, and diabetes.

 5. Essential oils